Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 Dr Mottron is now in effect collaborating with the uniquely autistic strengths which his work has empirically revealed.
 Over the course of more than a decade, his work has shown that the extraordinary abilities of savant autistics, by their measurable equivalent presence in non-savant autistics, are not freakish exceptionalities in autism but are consequent to strengths intrinsic to all autistics.
 This leads to proposals about how autistics can live successfully that depart from the deficit- and pathology-driven status quo.

-and the kind of leadership shown in the proposal written by Dr Gernsbacher
+of leadership shown in the proposal written by Dr

-and Dr Zeffiro, and in Dr Mottron’s research group.
+Gernsbacher and Dr Zeffiro, and in Dr Mottron’s

 |© Michelle Dawson 2005 | Published April 18, 2005|

 |Top | Comments | Comments Archive | E-mail|